rajgoel/reveal.js-plugins/chalkboard/README.md

 - ```color```: The first value gives the pen color, the second value gives the color of the chalk.
 - ```background```: The first value expects a (semi-)transparent color which is used to provide visual feedback that the notes canvas is enabled, the second value expects a filename to a background image for the chalkboard.
 - ```pen```: The first value expects a filename for an image of the pen used for the notes canvas, the second value expects a filename  for an image of the pen used for the chalkboard.
+The list can be as long as you wish.
+- ```penColors```: A list of pen colors used on the slide canvas and the whiteboard.
+The list can be as long as you wish.
+- ```chalkColors```: A list of chalk colors used on the chalkboard.
+The list can be as long as you wish.
+- ```penCursors```: A list of pen cursors used on the slide canvas and the whiteboard.
+The list can be as long as you wish, although there is no point in making it longer than ```penColors```.
+- ```chalkCursors```: A list of chalk cursors used on the chalkboard.
+The list can be as long as you wish, although there is no point in making it longer than ```chalkColors```.

 All of the configurations are optional and the default values shown below are used if the options are not provided.